ejarce/math_391/PS_1/week1_hw.md

     ## # A tibble: 2 × 2
     ##   `tetra1 == 2 | tetra2 == 2 | tetra3 ==...`     n
     ##                                        <lgl> <int>
-    ## 1                                      FALSE  2377
+    ## 1                                      FALSE  2368
-    ## 2                                       TRUE  7623
+    ## 2                                       TRUE  7632

-The count shows us that the probability of rolling at least one 2 is about .76.
+The count shows us that the probability of rolling at least one 2 is .7632.